CunningCoders/Relocalc/README.md

 brew install postgres
 ```

-Set up the database & compile CSS for the first time (from the Relocalc root directory):
+Set up the database & compile CSS for the first time (from the Livability root directory):

 ```
 ./setupDatabase.bash